wesleyjin/nest-iluvcoffee/notes.md

     * `: CoffeesService`: Dependency resolved by type.
 Nest creates & returns an instance of service to controller.
 In the normal case of a singleton, returns existing instance if already requested elsewhere.
 * Services contain business logic and any connections to data sources.
 * Resource `entities` are the schemas defining object attributes and types.

+## User-Friendly Error Messages
+* Can throw `new HTTPException(msg, code)` or use some built-ins like `NotFoundException`
+* For exceptions not handled (non-http), Nest has a built-in exception layer.
+Logged as a "randomError" in service logs.